Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Conclusion

-Differently from these five papers, our outcome variable is time-to-recidivism.
-Using a continuous outcome instead of binary indicators allows for a finer analysis of the heterogeneous effects of fines and community service sentences on future criminal behavior and may conciliate the conflicting results in the previous literature.
+Unlike these four papers, our outcome variable is time-to-recidivism.
+Using a continuous outcome instead of binary indicators allows for a finer analysis of the heterogeneous effects of fines and community service sentences on future criminal behavior, and may reconcile the conflicting results in the previous literature.
 For example, we find that this type of punishment increases time-to-recidivism for some individuals while decreasing it for other individuals.
-If the first type of individual is more common in North Carolina than in Milwaukee and Finland, our focus on essential heterogeneity may shed light on these conflicting results.
+If the first type of individual is more common in the states analyzed by \cite{Lieberman2023} than in Milwaukee and Finland, our focus on essential heterogeneity may explain these results.